xurxodiz/foundryvtt-gl/README.md

 - Create a new branch, add the new and changed files, commit, push & pull-request.
 - Pat yourself in the back!
 Castelao would be proud.

+Contributing to this repo entails accepting that the content provided will fall under the global license applied to this repo (see further below).

 ### Notes

 The `i18n` is kept even after files are "done" so when new versions of modules are released,